codebots-ltd/TBXML/README.markdown

 ### What Now?

+Have a play with the [TBXML-Books](https://github.com/71squared/TBXML-Books) sample project

 View the "TBXML" wiki page to get find out how TBXML works.
 It contains many examples showing you how to use TBXML to parse your XML files.
 There are 2 complementary additions to extend the functionality of TBXML.
 These add the ability to automatically decompress files and perform asynchronous HTTP requests.

 [TBXML](https://github.com/71squared/TBXML/wiki/TBXML)